ithouse/lolita_cron/README.md

         # every day of the week at 22:00 (10pm)
         RssFeed.run
       end

-      # this is optional
-      def self.finished status, error_msg
-        case status
-        when :success
-        when :failed
     end

+Information about time format for "schedule" method you can get at "rufus-scheduler" https://github.com/jmettraux/rufus-scheduler.
+Some examples:

+    schedule :every, '5m' do
+      puts 'check blood pressure'
     end
-    end

-The "self.finished" is optional, it will be executed after every scheduled task.
-So you can send bug if task is failed or store all results into DB.
-Information about time format for "schedule" method you can get at "rufus-scheduler" https://github.com/jmettraux/rufus-scheduler
-Some examples:

     schedule :in, '20m' do
       puts "order ristretto"
     end